Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/addProjectReports.md

 ### Remarks

-You use the **AddProjectReports** command when your team project does not have reports or you want to update the reports defined for a process.
+You use the **AddProjectReports** command when your project does not have reports or you want to update the reports defined for a process.

 You may need to use this command when:
--   the team project was created in the TFS web portal and not from Visual Studio
+-   the project was created in the TFS web portal and not from Visual Studio
--   the team project was created from Visual Studio, however reporting was not configured in TFS.
+-   the project was created from Visual Studio, however reporting was not configured in TFS.

-If you would like to overwrite reports in your project with default reports because you upgraded TFS and old reports in your team project are no longer compatible, use the **/force** option.
+If you would like to overwrite reports in your project with default reports because you upgraded TFS and old reports in your project are no longer compatible, use the **/force** option.
 If you have customized reports, please make a backup before doing this.

-To learn more about adding reports to an on-premises TFS, see [Add reports to a team project](/vsts/report/admin/add-reports-to-a-team-project).
+To learn more about adding reports to an on-premises TFS, see [Add reports to a project](/vsts/report/admin/add-reports-to-a-team-project).

 ### Example

-The following example shows how to add Agile reports to MyProject team project in http://myTfsServer:8080/tfs/DefaultCollection project collection
+The following example shows how to add Agile reports to MyProject project in http://myTfsServer:8080/tfs/DefaultCollection project collection

 	TFSConfig addprojectreports /collection:http://myTfsServer:8080/tfs/DefaultCollection /teamproject:MyProject /template:Agile